 Locums do not enjoy the same benefits that an employee might.
 Staff retail discount, employee share schemes, membership fees for other bodies and staff training, for example, are often limited to workers who are classified as employees.
 Some private or small group pharmacies may still offer incentives such as a staff discount.

 Locums will need to keep abreast of new services in order to remain an attractive proposition to prospective employers.
 Pharmacists who are unable to provide services such as Flu vaccinations and New Medicine Services (NMS) will be less likely to get work.
 See the Pharmaceutical Services Negotiating Committee (PSNC) website for further information on flu vaccination training and NMS.

 Smartcards allow access to patient information in a secure manner.
 Locums will need a smartcard that allows them to work at multiple sites.
 They should request a user profile registered on the generic code for a locum pharmacy which is FFFFF.
 This will allow a locum to work in any EPS Release 2 enabled pharmacy in England.

 Local NHS England teams are responsible for commissioning local registration authorities (RAs) to provide and oversee smartcards.
 For contact details for all RAs in England, see the NHS Digital website.

 Occasionally locums have trouble securing payment for services provided.
 Where there are unpaid fees, locums cannot take the matter to an Employment Tribunal, they have to go to court and make a claim for a money judgement via the small claims track.
-For further information, see our Recovering unpaid fees fact sheet.
+For further information, see our Recovering unpaid fees page.

 If you are self-employed, you will need to fill in a self assessment tax return every year.
 You will be responsible for keeping accurate records so that you can fill in your tax return correctly.
 You can use an accountant to do this on your behalf if you wish.